percona/percona-server-mongodb-operator/installers/olm/README.md

 - `validate-image.sh`
 - `validate-directory.sh`

+---

-## Certified Metadata
+# Certified Metadata

 Certified bundles resolve image metadata and related image digests through `distributions/redhat.sh`.

 Bundle generation fails when:

-- a required image is missing
+- a required image is missing;
-- a certified image tag does not match the expected pattern
+- a certified image tag does not match the expected pattern;
-- a required digest cannot be resolved and `SKIP_DIGEST_FAILURE` is not enabled
+- a required digest cannot be resolved and `SKIP_DIGEST_FAILURE` is disabled.

-With `SKIP_DIGEST_FAILURE=1`, missing digests are rendered as `<DIGEST>` and reported in the build output.
+When `SKIP_DIGEST_FAILURE=1`, missing digests are rendered as `<DIGEST>` and reported in the build output.

+---

-## Cleanup
+# Cleanup

-Remove generated bundles, catalogs, temporary SDK projects, and downloaded tools:
+Remove generated bundles, catalogs, temporary SDK projects, and downloaded
+tools:

 ```bash
 make clean
 ```

-Show available targets:
+Display all available targets:

 ```bash
 make help